cneuro/in-memoriam/README.md

 ## What is this?

-A simple card-based pair-matching memory game.
+A simple customizable card-based pair-matching memory game.

 ## How does it work?